IRN-BRU to bring Scottish fizz to Commonwealth Games

 Scottish soft drinks maker A.G.
 Barr Plc will offer the drink - made to a secret recipe - and other brands including Strathmore water at all Games venues after it signed up on Monday to sponsor the event.

-Games organisers are hoping for a commercial success after the popularity of the London Olympics this summer, and want to attract the likes of Jamaican sprinter Usain Bolt to the competition.
+Games organizers are hoping for a commercial success after the popularity of the London Olympics this summer, and want to attract the likes of Jamaican sprinter Usain Bolt to the competition.

 Bolt, who won three Olympic golds in London to match his 2008 haul, would be a huge attraction.
 He did not run in the 2010 Games in Delhi.